At sunrise, the gates of Dunnval, barred overnight, creaked open.

 “Did you have to give them a reason that was a personal insult and challenge to most of the fort?”

 “What was I supposed to do, tell them the truth?
 Let’s just pack and get out of here as fast as possible.”

-Tyrel found his larger pack, the one for longer trips, and began to fold and stuff everything he could into it, with jewellery carefully tucked down into the middle.
-With the jewellery he added a few keepsakes from Madoc’s mother who had raised them, little Forester things, luck-charms, toys.
+Tyrel found his larger pack, the one for longer trips, under his bed, and began to fold and stuff everything he could from his chest into it.
+Behind him, he could hear Madoc doing the same, heedless of where anything discarded might fall.
+Tyrel tucked jewellery carefully tucked down into the middle, and added a few keepsakes from Madoc’s mother who had raised them, little Forester things, luck-charms, toys.
 Clothes, assorted knives and the like, toiletries…

-“You failed,” she said quietly, and he saw terror in her eyes, though her voice stayed steady.
+“You failed,” she said quietly, and Tyrel saw terror in her eyes, though her voice stayed steady.

 “You saved our lives, with the spirit herbs and oil.
 The ghosts in Banvard tried to kill us.”
 Tyrel shoved his personal first aid kit into the pack, then stopped to look at her again, one hand still on the pack.
 “You’re coming with us.”

 Madoc paused long enough to look sideways at him, but said nothing.